sintefenergy/shop-documentation/book/examples/basic/basic.md

 p2g4 = shop.model.generator.add_object('Plant2_Generator4')
 ```

-+++ {"Collapsed": "false"}

-The connection between the generator and its plant must be set before defining the generator's parameters, whereas other connections in the model can be set after its objects and parameters have been set.
+The connection between the [](generator) and its [](plant) must be set before defining the generator's parameters, whereas other connections in the model can be set after its objects and parameters have been set.

 ```{code-cell} ipython3
 :Collapsed: 'false'